 Lark Hill, Astley, Manchester 29

-The church is dedicated to Edward Barlow who took the name Ambrose when he entered the Benedictine Order at Douai Abbey in 1612.
-He was ordained a priest in 1617 and returned to Lancashire; he was executed at Lancaster in 1641 for defying the order for Catholic priests to leave the country.
-More recent history starts in 1949; Father Thomas Byrne obtained approval from Tyldesley Council for a temporary building.
-In 1950, he secured the Diocese’s agreement to pay for the purchase of a field at Lark Hill from the coal board, to build a chapel of ease.
-In the same year the Council granted a temporary building license for the chapel.
-The cost of this first chapel was largely provided by the parish at Holy Family, Boothstown, which raised £1,200 towards the cost of just over £1,400.
+The church is dedicated to Edward Barlow, who took the name Ambrose when he entered the Benedictine order at Douai in 1612.
+He was ordained in 1617 and returned to Lancashire; he was executed at Lancaster in 1641 for defying the order for Catholic priests to leave the country.
+More recent history starts in 1949; Fr Thomas Byrne obtained approval from Tyldesley Council for a temporary building.
+In 1950, he secured the diocese’s agreement to pay for the purchase of a field at Lark Hill from the coal board, to build a chapel-of-ease.
+In the same year the council granted a temporary building license for the chapel.
+The parish of Holy Family, Boothstown raised £1,200 towards the cost of just over £1,400.
 The present building was constructed in 1979-81; the first Mass was said on 30 August 1981.

+A design and build structure by Messrs Lanner of Wakefield.
 The church is a square single-storey structure faced in red bricks, under a pyramidal concrete tiled roof, surmounted by a steel fleche.
 The front entrance is within a flat- roofed lobby, with another entrance to the side adjacent to the parish house, to which the church is connected by a low flat-roofed link.
 The plain narrow floor-to-ceiling windows are obscure-glazed.
 Internally, the single volume church has exposed ‘glulam’ roof trusses with pine boarding lining the roof.
 Internal walls are fair-faced brown brick and the floor is carpeted.
 The sanctuary is simply fitted with a stone altar and lectern.
-The interior was re-ordered in 2000 by Derek Hicks and Thew.
+The interior was reordered in 2000 by Derek Hicks & Thew.

 Original Date: 1979